 - Drink peppermint or chamomile tea to reduce abdominal or wind pain.

-- Drink plenty of liquids (except alcohol and caffeinated drinks) to replace fluids lost through diarrhoea or to help soften stools if you are constipated.
+- Drink plenty of water to replace fluids lost through diarrhoea or to help soften faeces if you’re constipated.

-Many women who are treated for cervical cancer find that tiredness is a major issue, particularly if they have radiotherapy and chemotherapy.
+It is common to feel tired and lack energy during and after treatment, particularly if you’ve had both radiation therapy and chemotherapy.
 The tiredness may continue for several months, or even a year or two, after treatment has finished.